UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-When a note has a :code:`@type = "Instrumenation"`, it is not a general note.
-Instead, this element is a listing of the performing forces called for by a particular piece of music.
+:code:`@type="Instrumentation"` is used in the Van Vactor Music collection as a listing of the performing forces called for by a particular piece of music.
+While only used for a single collection at this point, the intention is to use it for any future records for music resources involving more than simply voice and piano. `Documentation <https://jirautk.atlassian.net/wiki/spaces/DLP/pages/3047434>`_ was created to share what UT considers
+"score order", as there is some variation on the order in which instruments should be listed.
+Having established what UT considers "score order", it is possible to use :code:`note[@type="Instrumentation"]` as a facet in addition to showing the string value in the "Click for Details" section.

 Justification
 ^^^^^^^^^^^^^

-We reviewed several bibliographic and music ontologies including the Music Ontology, the Internet of Music Thingz, and MusicBrainz, but none seemed to have a predicate to represent this idea.
+Because of the desire to be able to facet on instrumentation, a separate property is needed to distinguish it from other note values.
+We reviewed several bibliographic and music ontologies including the Music Ontology, the Internet of Music Thingz, and
+MusicBrainz, but none seemed to have a predicate to represent this idea.
 We did notice that Opaque Namespace by Oregon Digital did have a matching predicate.
 In the Samvera community, not only is this ontology used, but occasionally the community has suggested new predicates to be created within Opaque Namespaces.